-In some cases, VA may choose to retain files in active status and archive them after a certain period.
+In some cases, VA may choose to retain files in active status and archive them after a certain period of time.
 State active file retention periods, as well as archived records, in number of years, for the information and record types.
 For example, financial data held within your system may have a different retention period than medical records or education records held within your system, please be sure to list each of these retention periods.
 The VA records officer should be consulted early in the development process to ensure that appropriate retention and destruction schedules are implemented.
 If the system is using cloud technology, will it be following the NARA approved retention length and schedule?
 This question is related to privacy control DM-2, Data Retention and Disposal.

-This control is inherited for CLAIMS from T1SOR.
+This control is inherited for CLAIMS Assessing from VA Tier 1 System of Record T1SOR.
 The VA defines the time for retaining each collection of PII that is required to fulfill the purpose(s) identified in the published privacy notice or required by law as 'in accordance with National Archives and Records Administration (NARA) approved General Records Schedules and/or Agency Record Control Schedules.'
-CLAIMS is an instance of VistA and follows their guidance of 75 years.
+CLAIMS Assessing is an instance of VistA and follows their guidance of 75 years.